qiboteam/qibocal/doc/source/protocols/rabi/rabi.rst

 In all the previous examples we run Rabi experiments for calibrating the amplitude (duration) of the drive pulse to excite the qubit from the ground state up to state :math:`\ket{1}`.
-All the prievious example runcard can be modified to calibrate the amplitude (duration) of the drive pulse to excite the qubit from the ground state up to state :math:`\frac{\ket{0}-i\ket{1}}{\sqrt{2}}` by simply setting the `rx90` parameter to `True`.
+All these example runcards can be modified to calibrate the amplitude (duration) of the drive pulse to excite the qubit from the ground state up to state :math:`\frac{\ket{0}-i\ket{1}}{\sqrt{2}}` by simply setting the `rx90` parameter to `True`.

 In the following we show an example runcard